vhbui02/til/11ty/11ty-cheatsheet.md

 > [!TIP]
 >
-> Frontmatter data in Layout Templates is best avoided for better maintainability.
+> Layout frontmatter should be avoided for maintainability.
 The fewer data sources there are, the simpler the application will be.

 **Examples:** Layout Template: `src/_includes/layout/base.html`